sowbug/groove/README.md

 - `cargo-machete` helps find unused crates listed as `Cargo.toml` dependencies.
 - `cargo-tree` lists crate dependencies.
 - `cross` produces cross-compiled builds.

-## High-level project status

-- There are CLI (command-line interface) and GUI (graphical user interface) versions of the app.
-The CLI is theoretically capable of producing a song, if tediously.
-The GUI mostly proves that I know how to write a GUI, but it's useless for anything else right now.
-- Aside from the CLI workflow being difficult, there aren't many components -- just a couple instruments, a few effects, and a controller (automation) system.
-So even if you liked the workflow, you don't have a rich library of tools to work with.

 ## Current Features